dfranklinau/dotfiles/README.md

 bash install.sh
 ```

-The installation script will create a symbolic for every dotfile within
+The installation script will create a symbolic link for all specified files
-`~/.dotfiles`.
-A simple back up process is included to prevent basic cases of
+within `~/.dotfiles`.
+A simple back up process is included to prevent basic
-data loss.
-If a file already exists when creating a symbolic link the file will
+cases of data loss.
+If a file already exists when creating a symbolic link the
-be moved to `~/.dotfiles_backup`.
+file will be moved to `~/.dotfiles_backup`.

 About `.gitignore`